Post updated on

 What changes I made

-After a couple months of hoping it would go away on its own I decided it was time to make some changes to help it along.
+After a couple of months of hoping it would go away on its own, I decided it was time to make some changes to help it along.
 I will cover this in detail.

 Unfortunately, these changes weren’t near enough.
 More changes were needed.
 The wrist straps were definitely a good help though.